Visahjelp

 Volontaire CES — Corps Européen de Solidarité / European Voluntary Service

-Long-stay visa pathway for a Vietnamese national selected by a CES-accredited French host organisation to carry out a European Solidarity Corps (Corps Européen de Solidarité — CES) volunteering mission in France.
-CES is the realistic Vietnam-entry volunteering route: unlike service civique (F13278) and volontariat associatif (F13273), which require ≥1 year prior France residence, CES eligibility is determined by the EU programme accreditation of the host — no prior French residence required.
-Typical Vietnamese profile: young adult aged 18–30 selected by an accredited French host organisation for a 2–12 month volunteering mission.
-Visa type: VLS-T for missions ≤12 months; VLS-TS for longer missions.
-No salary — the CES programme pays a monthly pocket-money allowance and covers accommodation, meals, and travel.
-Post-arrival, the applicant files for an APS (Autorisation Provisoire de Séjour) « volontaire » at the préfecture within 1 month of arrival per F17335.
+The European Solidarity Corps (CES) volunteering visa is the realistic entry route from Vietnam for volunteering in France.
+Unlike the service civique and volontariat associatif tracks — which require at least one year of prior legal residence in France — CES eligibility is determined by the host organisation's EU programme accreditation, with no prior French residence needed.
+Typical applicants are young adults aged 18 to 30 selected by an accredited French host for a 2 to 12 month mission.
+The programme is not salaried: the CES provides pocket money, accommodation, meals, and travel.
+After arriving in France, the applicant must file for an APS (Autorisation Provisoire de Séjour) at the local préfecture within 1 month of arrival.

 From the French Ministry of Foreign Affairs